Keto For Women: How Does Keto Affect Your Hormones

 6. The Keto Diet for Women Prevents Pancreatic Stress

 Going on a ketogenic diet for women takes the stress off the pancreas.
 This allows the pancreas, which is an endocrine gland, to finally come back and work effectively.
 The pancreas not only regulates blood sugar levels, but it also plays an important role in the digestion process.
 So, a lot of women who go on a healthy ketogenic lifestyle end up increasing their fertility and libido, too.

 Mistakes You Might Be Doing While on Keto and IF

 There are things that can happen that can hinder the beneficial effects of nutritional ketosis and IF.
 For example, if women on keto feel cold, lose their period, do not have a regular menstrual cycle, or their libido goes down, it may mean they are doing IF too fast.
 So, you have to go about it at a gradual pace.

 You may be decreasing carb intake drastically, too.
 The female body requires a certain amount of grams of carbs along with fats and protein to sustain healthy levels of women’s hormones.
-If you don't get carbohydrates, you experience a shift in insulin metabolism, progesterone, and serotonin.
-When the shift happens, it can spike up insulin that can lead to insulin resistance, and this affects your keto journey and overall health.
+If you don't get carbohydrates, you experience a shift in Fat Storing Hormone metabolism, progesterone, and serotonin.
+When the shift happens, it can spike up Fat Storing Hormone that can lead to Fat Storing Hormone resistance, and this affects your keto journey and overall health.